As Gary Vee famously said, “I f***ing love losing…”

 Whilst a lot of people take pride in ‘never’ making mistakes, there really is no better way to learn than by f***ing things up.

 Saying that, it always feels better when someone else can make that mistake for you.
-We’ve rounded up nine of the most common digital marketing mistakes so that you can avoid making them too.
+Here are nine of the most common digital marketing mistakes so that you can avoid making them too.

 Lack of personalisation